 We take our commitment to environmental responsibility very seriously.

 Of course, that commitment manifests itself in a number of ways.
-Responsible harvesting practices, fundraising for fishery conservation, and education and advocacy efforts are part of how we care for the pristine habitats that produce our seafood bounty.
+Responsible harvesting practices, fundraising for fishery conservation, and education and advocacy efforts are part of how we care for the pristine habitats that produce a seafood bounty.
 Renewable energy use, carbon offsets, and a barge-to-truck supply chain (rather than flying) comprise a few of our efforts to curb our carbon footprint.
-Oh, and our home delivery plays in there too.
-We’re also nurturing a company-wide effort to go completely carbon-neutral by 2023.

-But even though we are a small company with deeply rooted environmental stewardship values, we can’t overlook the impact of our packaging.
+Even though we are a small company with deeply rooted environmental stewardship values, we can’t overlook the impact of our packaging.
 The fact is that the regulations on seafood and the nature of premium frozen fish in particular necessitate a lot of packaging!
-But we’ve made tremendous progress toward making our packaging as low-impact as possible.
+But we’ve made tremendous progress toward making our packaging as low impact as possible.